sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 ## Appendix B. Process Flow (Staged Model of Updates)

-This appendix defines the update procedure of the Nablla type model as a staged flow.
+This appendix defines the update procedure of the Sercrod type model as a staged flow.

 ### B.1 Overall structure